 - □ Sampling plan requests submit completed Dredged Material Evaluation checklist found at Dredged Material Evaluation Checklist, Sampling and Analysis Plan Requirements from Applicant (army.mil) - □ Whether the work is new, improvement or maintenance dredging and the method of handling/transporting the dredged material. - ☐ Grain-size of material to be dredged (e.g., silty sand).
-Provide any existing sediment grain size and bulk sediment chemistry data from the proposed project or nearby projects. - ☐ Information on any recent spills of oil and/or other hazardous materials and/or nearby outfalls.
-Document the information source, e.g., EPA database, the harbormaster or fire chief. - □ Total footprint of the dredged area when characterizing impact to resources. - □ Discuss alternatives to open-water disposal.
+Provide any existing sediment grain size and bksediment chemistry data from the proposed project, previous dredging at the site, or from nearby projects. - ☐ Information on any recent spills of oil and/or other hazardous materials and/or nearby outfalls.